AceMythos/AceMythos/README.md

 ## Hi there 👋
+This is my 2nd github acc
+my first acc is https://github.com/Smb1234567 but its shadowbanned
 <!--
 **AceMythos/AceMythos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.